neinteractiveliterature/intercode/README.md

   3. Install JavaScript packages: `yarn install`
   4. Start up the Intercode server: `bin/rails server`
   5. Start up the Webpack server: `bin/webpack-dev-server`
-9. You should now be able to go to http://intercode.dev:3000 and see the app running!
+9. You should now be able to go to http://intercode.test:3000 and see the app running!

-**IMPORTANT NOTE:** Intercode 2 in development mode uses `intercode.dev` as its cookie domain.
-If you use `localhost` to visit the site, that will mysteriously fail.
-I'm going to try to make the site detect the wrong domain and redirect you, but for now, please just use the `intercode.dev` domain name.

 # Contacting us